 Download the report

-Make Your Managers Effective
+Make your Managers Effective

 An "effective" manager takes responsibility for ensuring that each individual within his department succeeds and that the team or business unit achieves results.
 Successful managers require both talent and skill.
-Managerial skills can be developed through training, mentoring, and experience.
+Effective management skills can be developed through training, mentoring, and experience.
 But if a manager is void of natural talent, then the odds that he will be successful diminish significantly.

 The most productive companies are typically more proactive than their peers when it comes to identifying and developing effective managers.
 The six most common managerial success traits include communication, leadership, adaptability, relationships, development of others, and personal development.